 Are Beach Cherries Edible?

 Beach cherries, Eugenia reinwardtiana, are members of the Myrtaceae family and are related to the lilly pilly berry (Syzgium luehmannii).
-Beach cherries are shrubs to fairly small trees that grows up to 7-20 feet (2-6 m.) in height.
+Beach cherries are shrubs to fairly small trees that grow up to 7 to 20 feet (2-6 m.) in height.

 The fruit is a tantalizing red/orange with soft flesh surrounding a pit, much like a cherry (hence the name).
-But can you eat beach cherries?
+Can you eat beach cherries though?
 Yes!
 In fact, they have a luscious, juicy flavor that tastes like cherry with a hint of grape mixed in.

 Beach Cherry Uses

 Cedar bay or beach cherries are native to eastern Australia where they are known as ‘bushfood’ or ‘bush tucker.’
 They thrive in coastal and rainforest regions and are named after the Cedar Bay in the Daintree rainforest region, a protected, old growth rainforest and bay.